 “For anyone looking to get into the tech field, I suggest connecting with people.
 For example, at my university, we have the Office of Career and Professional Development.
 They offer programs where alumni that work in large companies, including tech companies, host workshops where they share their experiences and offer advice.
 Thanks to those opportunities I was able to learn a lot about what to expect in the field.”

 “Above all, be prepared to learn more than what you have already learned.
-The learning just continues.
+Learning just continues.
 And that’s the best part of the whole tech industry, that you never stop learning.”

 “Remember, success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.
 In life you have to be willing to take a leap of faith and invest in something that will build you into the individual you see yourself being.
 Nothing in life is given so you have to be willing to take risks and learn from all of your experiences.
 Don’t live your life thinking what if, just try it out, learn from it, and keep pushing to achieving the goals you have set out for yourself.